brentgroves/repsys/research/m_z/virtualization/hypervisor/multipass/setup_multipass_vm.md

 ```

-## Create an instance with a specific image
+## Step 3: Create an instance with a specific image

 To find out what images are available, run: